Codex Skills and /skills: Built-in, Custom, and Team-Shared (2026 Guide)

 Connect external systemsMCPBrowser, database, GitHub, internal APIs.

 Rule of thumb: if the workflow needs steps, constraints, examples, and maybe scripts, make it a skill.
-If it is one sentence, keep it as a prompt.
+If it is one sentence of standing policy, put it in AGENTS.md.
+If it is a one-off, just say it.
+(Note: Codex’s older standalone custom-prompts feature is now deprecated in favor of skills for reusable instructions.)

 SKILL.md